typings/typings/README.md

 tdw install [location] --name [name]
 ```

-Install a package dependency, and optionally write it into the configuration file.
+Install a type dependency, and optionally save it in the configuration file.

 #### Flags